fkemser/LUKSwrapper/README.md

 This project provides a `dialog`-based interface to

-- setup dm-crypt/LUKS2 encryption on hard drives and flash drives,
+- setup dm-crypt/LUKS2 encryption on hard disks and flash drives,
 - mount and unmount LUKS2 devices,
 - add and remove LUKS2 key slots (passphrases, FIDO2 devices, PKCS11 token, TPM2 chips),
 - backup and restore LUKS2 header,
-- clone flash drives.
+- clone drives.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>